afif-af/afif-af/README.md

 Web Developer
 -------------

 I am Md.
 Afif Afroz Fahim, currently pursuing a BSc in Computer Science and Engineering from Chandpur Science and Technology University.
-My academic and professional interests lie in the field of .., where I am actively working on it I am a competitive programmer with C++ and Python and Java.
+My academic and professional interests lie in the field of .., where I am actively working on it I am a competitive programmer with C++ and Python.
 My passion for coding and problem-solving drives me to continually enhance my skills and stay updated with the latest advancements in technology.

 * 🌍  I'm based in Bangladesh
 * ✉️  You can contact me at [mdafifafrozfahim@gmail.com](mailto:mdafifafrozfahim@gmail.com)
-* 🧠  I'm learning Full Stack Web Development
+* 🧠  I'm learning Web Development
+* 🧠  I'm learning A
 * 🤝  I'm open to collaborating on i